-We are currently manufacturing our Viralym-M and ALVR106 VSTs at an external cGMP CMO and ALVR109 at an academic cGMP facility, and a single contract testing laboratories for each drug product release test.
+We are currently manufacturing our posoleucel and ALVR106 VSTs at an external cGMP CMO and ALVR109 has been manufactured at an academic cGMP facility, and we primarily rely on a single contract testing laboratory for each drug product release test.
 We are also utilizing single sourced suppliers for cell culture media, peptides, cytokines and drug product formulation buffers for the manufacturing of drug product.
 We plan to qualify back up and redundant raw material suppliers and additional CMOs to increase manufacturing capacity.
-If any manufacturing facility, raw material or drug product in our manufacturing network, or the equipment in these facilities, is either damaged or destroyed, we may not be able to quickly or inexpensively replace our manufacturing facilities could require that we conduct bridging studies before being able to proceed with either clinical or commercial manufacturing activities.
-In the event of a temporary or protracted loss of a facility or its equipment, we may not be able to transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements or may require regulatory approval before selling any products manufactured at that facility.
+If any manufacturing facility, raw material or drug product in our manufacturing network, or the equipment in these facilities, is either damaged or destroyed, we may not be able to quickly or inexpensively replace our manufacturing capacity or replace it at all.
+Additionally, changes to the manufacturing process that occur in the transfer or setup of new manufacturing facilities could require that we conduct bridging studies before being able to proceed with either clinical or commercial manufacturing activities.
+In the event of a temporary or protracted loss of a facility or its equipment, we may not be able to transfer manufacturing to a third party in the time required to maintain supply.
+Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements or may require regulatory approval before selling any products manufactured at that facility.
 Such an event could delay our clinical studies or reduce our commercial product sales.